Finance | The Awe-inspiring Black History Month Agenda

 That said, we conversed with one of Connect Mortgages’ experienced mortgage brokers to hear her perspective on Black History Month and her role within the mortgage industry.

 “I hold the view that Black History Month encompasses more than just commemorating our heritage and achievements.
-It also serves as a platform for acknowledging the significance of diversity across various domains, finance included.
+It also serves as a platform for acknowledging the significance of diversity across various domains, including finance.
 It offers an opportunity to applaud the accomplishments of Black professionals within the finance sector.
 As a woman of colour working in finance, I’m inspired by the trailblazers who came before me.
 I’m committed to paving the way for the next generation of diverse finance professionals,” says Natalie Anderson (pictured, left).

 Contact Us